-- Senators who submit CDS requests must publish those requests on their websites along with a letter to the Committee certifying that neither they nor their immediate family members have any financial interest in the CDS item(s) being requested.
-The Committee will provide a link to each Senator's disclosure on the Committee's website. - The Committee will require the Government Accountability Office to audit a sample of enacted CDS items and report its findings to Congress.
+- Senators are required to publish his or her CDS requests on his or her website and make public the previously mentioned financial certification letter for the duration of the fiscal year 2026 appropriations cycle.
+The Committee will provide a link to each requesting Senator's financial certification letter and disclosure on the Committee's website. - The Committee will require the Government Accountability Office to audit a sample of enacted CDS items and report its findings to Congress.